 • E: Environmental factors

-These factors are uncontrollable and can impact your business and marketing operations to a significant extent.
-Political changes, for example, may have a massive effect on how you can market and conduct your business in certain regions.
+Political changes can affect your market environment.
+For instance, new government policies or trade regulations may have a massive effect on how you can market and conduct your business in certain regions.

 Examples of a marketing environment